979070830/WasmHash/README.md

  - sha512_hash_from_buffer - generates an SHA512 hash from a Uint8array

 ### Performance
  Preformance was measured for the MD5 hashing function in a WebAssembly implementation in comparison to a JavaScript implementation.
+The WebAssembly build was optimised with -O3 attribute.
 Test was done in Chrome.
  - For small strings in a range of a few bytes we do not see a significant performance boost.
-JavaScript implementation can even be faster due to the WebAssembly call overhead.
+This is due to WebAssembly call overhead.
- - We start seeing s significant difference when the input data exceeds 1 kB.
-When hashing large amounts of data we can expect a 5x performance boost compared to a JavaScript implementation.
+ - We can expect up to 20x performance boost compared to a JavaScript implementation when the input data is in the Megabyte range.

 # Installation
 Clone the repository